Education in the Post-2015 Development Agenda

 E. Possible scenarios and options on how to best articulate and position education in a post-2015 development agenda

-1. Education should feature prominently in the post-2015 development agenda given its direct relevance to the achievement of all the other development goals.
+1. Education should feature prominently in the post-2015 development agenda given its direct relevance to the achievement of all the other development goals.2.
+There should be an education-specific agenda which should be in convergence with all education goals in the post-2015 development agenda.

 3. The post-2015 development agenda on education should be guided by an overall vision and underlying principles of equity, human rights and importantly sustainable development.
 Quality learning for all should be an overarching, universally relevant goal, with possibility of flexible adaptation in terms of target setting at national and local levels.
 In order to ensure that education goals contribute to narrowing disparities within a country, it is crucial to set targets for – and systematically monitor - disparity reduction.